EtchUK/Etch.OrchardCore.Workflows/README.md

 ### Form Output

-This feature provides a task `Set Form Outputs` which will send all entries from the form to the `Output` of the workflow with the same names as their form `input`s.
+Provides a task `Set Form Outputs` which will send all entries from the form to the `Output` of the workflow with the same names as their form `input`s.

+The following options are available:

+#### Prefix

-It has an option for `Prefix` which will prepend the entered string to the output keys.
+Prepend the entered string to the output keys.

+#### Ignored

-It also has an option for `Ignored` allowing to the user to specify fields which should not be added to the `Output`. e.g.: form validation token.
+Allows the user to specify fields which should not be added to the `Output`. e.g.: form validation token.